 To learn how a major or minor update is specified in the ETP Client version number, see ETP Client version number convention.

-After downloading and testing a new version of the ETP Client software and approving it, an ETP administrator can choose from an option that forces an upgrade on end-user machines or an On Demand option that allows end users to select whether they want to immediately install the upgrade or be reminded at a later time.
+After downloading and testing a new version of the ETP desktop client and approving it, an ETP administrator can choose from an option that forces an upgrade on end-user machines or an On Demand option that allows end users to select whether they want to immediately install the upgrade or be reminded at a later time.
 This setting applies to all future upgrades.
 After the desktop client is deployed on end-user machines, future software upgrades occur automatically based on administrator approval and the selected upgrade settings in ETP.

 An ETP administrator can also view the status of an upgrade or ETP Client version.
 You can download a CSV report with detailed information to determine which clients failed to upgrade and why.
-For more information, see the Download ETP Client CSV report help topic.
+For more information, see Download ETP Client CSV report.